Tadukoo/TadukooBibleBukkit/README.md

       * [ part # ] defaults to 1.
 	  * [ translation ] defaults to whatever is set in the config.yml.
    * Note: [ part # ] is not the chapter #.
+   * [ book ] can be changed to previous, pre, prev, back, before, or b4 to get the previous book (or the first part # of the previous book).
+   * [ book ] can be changed to next, forward, for, after, or aft to get the next book.
+   * [ book ] can be changed to last, saved, save, or load to get the book you got last time you typed the command.
    * ? will tell you what is in that book.

 /bible givebook < player > [ book ] [ part # ] [ translation ]